Protocol Specification

 Identity and Security

 Distributing substantial value to billions of people requires ensuring that units reach genuine individuals rather than fraudulent accounts.
 GX Protocol's identity architecture combines biological uniqueness with social relationship verification to create security that scales.
+The core of this architecture is implemented and running in the reference system today.

 4.1 KYC with Biometric Verification